aaguilerav/space-filling-curves/README.md

 A more simple (yet incomplete) explanation would be:

->A 1-dimensional geometrical figure that _fills_ a 2-dimensional or higher space when its  length increases to a limit, based on a parameter.
+>A 1-dimensional geometrical figure that _fills_ a 2-dimensional or higher space when its  length increases to a limit based on a parameter, and **never crosses itself**.

 The first person that discovered this kind of mathematical curiosities was [Giuseppe Peano](https://en.wikipedia.org/wiki/Giuseppe_Peano).
 One of his first discoveries was the following curve: